 In this interactive course, students will examine various social science perspectives on multiculturalism and apply theories and principles to educational practices.
-Students are expected to develop an in-depth understanding of multiculturalism at an individual and a societal level; to examine critically issues in multicultural education; to enhance sensitivity toward children from diverse backgrounds; and to integrate their knowledge and sensitivity into applicable instructional plans.
+Students are expected to develop an in-depth understanding of multiculturalism at an individual and a societal level; to examine critical issues in multicultural education; to enhance sensitivity toward children from diverse backgrounds; and to integrate their knowledge and sensitivity into applicable instructional plans.
 Students will explore their own multicultural past via the cultural autobiography method, write critical responses to reading assignments and produce a creative project to be implemented in instructional settings.
 Experiential learning, reflection and dialogue are integral strategies of instruction.
+This course is recommended for juniors and seniors and a prerequisite for the five-year BA/MEd in Multicultural Education.